 What to expect from your visit

-The gardens at Sissinghurst Castle Garden are open for pre-booking, along with our car park, restaurant, takeaway café (weekends only), shop and toilet facilities.
+The gardens at Sissinghurst Castle Garden are open for pre-booking, along with our car park, restaurant offering takeaway only and toilet facilities.

 To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time.
 Please book your tickets before you visit.
 Members can book for free, while non-members will need to pay when booking.